West Coast Kitchen Garden

 What is Motoyaki?

-Motoyaki is simply a Japanese recipe preparation that uses mayonnaise as the main ingredient in a baked dish, usually using oysters or other seafood.
+Motoyaki is simply a Japanese recipe preparation that uses mayonnaise and miso paste as the main ingredient in a baked dish, usually using oysters or other seafood.
 (See my Miso Baked Salmon recipe.)
 It is easy and it is really delicious.
 Here on the West Coast, our neighbors across the ocean are the Japanese (and other Asian countries) and as such, we have a lot of Asian influences in our cooking.

 Creamy Baked Oysters